S-1840

 Enforcement Authority

-The Department of Labor and Workforce Development or the Attorney General may collect civil penalties for violations of sections 6 or 7 through summary proceedings under the Penalty Enforcement Law of 1999.
-The Attorney General independently investigates complaints related to AI-driven discrimination, unreasonable AI workplace surveillance, and civil rights violations, enforcing penalties under the Law Against Discrimination and the New Jersey Civil Rights Act.
-No private right of action is created by this act.
+Department of Labor and Workforce Development and the Attorney General enforce sections 6 and 7 via summary civil proceedings under the Penalty Enforcement Law of 1999.
+The Attorney General separately investigates and enforces complaints related to AI-driven discrimination, unreasonable AI workplace surveillance, and civil rights violations under the Law Against Discrimination and the New Jersey Civil Rights Act.
+No private right of action is created by the bill itself.

 Penalties

-Not less than $1,000 for a first violation and not more than $2,000 for a second or subsequent violation of sections 6 or 7, collected via civil summary proceeding.
-For AI-driven discrimination and civil rights violations (section 9), penalties are those available under the Law Against Discrimination (P.L.1945, c.169) and the New Jersey Civil Rights Act (P.L.2004, c.143), which may include compensatory damages, injunctive relief, attorney's fees, and civil penalties.
+Civil penalty of not less than $1,000 for a first violation and not more than $2,000 for a second or subsequent violation of sections 6 or 7, collected in a civil action by summary proceeding.
+Penalties for AI-driven discrimination and civil rights violations are enforced under the Law Against Discrimination (C.10:5-1 et seq.) and the New Jersey Civil Rights Act (C.10:6-1 et seq.), which have their own separate penalty and remedy structures.

 Who Is Covered